althomi3/flutterWeighliftingJournal/README.md

 ## Easy to use and intuitive
 Navigation is kept minimalistic and actions are designed to serve the main goal of the user: tracking training sets.
 Navigation icons and labels are chosen to support the understanding of the usage of each view.
 It is semantically goal-focused: understanding progress and logging activities.
+The screens contain instructive elements which support the user in understanding how the app and the current step work.

 An empty state of the ViewScreen helps the user understand what to do and what they will see once they started tracking.